sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 - Auto Scaling Groups - *you do pay for the resources created*
 - Free Tier
     - EC2 t2.micro instance for a year
-    - S3, EBS, ELB, AWS Data Transfer
+    - S3, EBS, ELB, AWS Data Transfer (in)

 ### Compute Pricing – EC2
 - Only charged for what you use